canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 ### The light bulbs

 The house has several lights attached to it.
 The main one is the three lightbulbs in the fireplace.
-There is also a magic lamp on the outside of the house, and the fairy lights in the attic.
+There is also a magic lantern on the outside of the house, and the fairy lights in the attic.

 The light bulbs caused no end of trouble.
 I wanted to model real light bulbs with filaments.
 However, when I did this, the render would become incredibly noisy and take much much longer.
 Even with the AI denoiser (discussed later), we were getting nowhere near acceptable results.